UCB-stat-159-f25/proj02-group18/contribution_statement.md

 - MyST: Seungwon

 ### Seungwon (Sydney)
 Completed Part 3 and co-developed Part 5.
 Led the MyST website conversion and contributed to Binder setup.
 Reviewed and integrated files to ensure consistency across the project.
-Supported internal checks on the correctness of intermediate outputs.
+Supported internal checks on the correctness of intermediate outputs, and coordinated cross-validation of the overall project structure to ensure alignment across all notebooks, documentation, and deliverables.

 ### Demi
 Completed Part 1 and took the lead on the README documentation.
-Co-developed Part 5 and collaborated on Binder setup.
-Organized the project’s output directory/file structure to ensure clarity and reproducibility.
+Contributed additional analysis to Part 2, co-developed Part 5, and collaborated on Binder setup.
+Organized the project’s output directory and file structure to ensure clarity and reproducibility.

 ### Darlene
 Completed Part 2 and contributed to verifying its correctness and alignment with the overall workflow.